Is Distilled Water In Short Supply

 The second step is to reduce the demand for distilled water by increasing conservation efforts.
 This can include using less distilled water in industrial processes, encouraging households to use less, or simply educating people about the importance of conserving this precious resource.

-See also Does Distilled Water Conduct Electricity
+See also Should Cats Drink Distilled Water

 The third step is to find alternative sources of water which can be used instead of distilled water.
 This could include using rainwater catchment systems or desalination plants which convert saltwater into usable drinking water.